The IF function is very useful to "customize" the result of your logical test.

 Example: Check the invoices

-The test is very simple.
-We just have to compare if the value in column B equal the amount in column C. The test is :
+The test to compare the 2 amounts is very simple to create.
+We have to compare if the value in column B equal the amount in column C. The test is:

 And when you copy this test to the others cells you have this result.